CrustySean/CrustyMods/README.md

 #### IMPORTANT NOTE:

 NOBAN dosen't mean that you can't be banned if you use these patches, as you can be banned for more stuff.
-These mods aren't mods that you can only view not the other players.
+These mods aren't mods that you can only view, not the other players.

 ***Download Section (Texture-Replacement-romfs)***